pjeby/autocreate/README.md

 }
 ```

-For more usage details, including code samples for all of the supported languages, see the "Usage Examples" section, below.  (`autocreate` will also *probably* work with most other compile-to-Javascript languages; read the "Implementation Details" section for more info!)
+For more usage details, including code samples for all of the supported languages, see the "Usage" section, below.  (`autocreate` will also *probably* work with most other compile-to-Javascript languages; read the "Implementation Details" section for more info!)

 `autocreate` supports even the most exotic class features of its supported languages, including static methods and properties, automatically bound methods, etc. -- even non-enumerable property descriptors and getter/setters.

-It does not, however, depend on any particular version of Javascript as its execution environment: if you're using a language and featureset that works on old versions of IE, then `autocreate` will work there too.
+It does not, however, depend on any particular version of Javascript as its execution environment: if you're using a language whose features work on old versions of IE, then `autocreate` will work there too!
 If you're targeting an ES5 or ES6 environment, no problem: `autocreate` will detect the relevant features (descriptors, symbols, `__proto__`, etc.) and progressively enhance itself to support them.

 #### Contents